Request accessible format

 3. Complete the Free Application for Federal Student Aid (FAFSA)

-4. Apply for VA Education Benefits.
+4. Apply for your VA Education Benefits.

-5. Be knowledgeable of your VA Education Benefits and your program courses, outcomes and costs.
+5. Be knowledgeable of your VA Education Benefits and your Program Courses, Outcomes and Costs.

 6. Check your postal mailbox and email account.